Joel Lindpere: Flora

 In 2000, Lindpere signed for FC Flora.
 In 2001, he was loaned to Valga, playing 20 games and scoring 17 goals.
 After his impressive goal scoring display with Valga, he moved back to Flora during the 2002 season.
 Upon his return to Flora, Lindpere quickly established himself as one of the best midfielders in the Meistriliiga and helped his club to win the Meistriliiga in 2002 and 2003.
 In February 2005, Lindpere was loaned to Bulgarian A Group club CSKA Sofia for the remainder of the season.
 In September 2006, Lindpere was released from the club after an incident with a 4th referee in a Cup match against Levadia.

 Tromsø

 In February 2007, Lindpere signed a three-year contract with Norwegian Eliteserien club Tromsø.
-His first goal for Tromsø came against Molde in a training match only a few days after he had signed his contract.
+His first goal for Tromsø came against Molde FK in a training match only a few days after he had signed his contract.
 On 20 August 2009 Lindpere scored against top Spanish side Athletic Bilbao in a 3–2 loss in a UEFA Europa League match played at San Mamés Stadium.